-The Parent Handbook outlines important policies and procedures and indicates which ones are new and updated.
-We strongly encourage all families to take time to read the updated Handbook carefully.
+The Parent Handbook outlines important policies and procedures to set up our students for a successful school year ahead.
+We encourage all families to take time to read the updated Handbook carefully.

 After reading the Handbook, please share the relevant points with your children in order to best prepare them for a successful year.
 If your child is in Middle School, he/she will receive a Middle School handbook as well with more specific details relevant to the Middle School.
 This will be reviewed in school with their advisors.